-The trustees consider variability of investment returns to constitute the charity's major financial risk.
+The trustees consider variability of investment returns on the permanent endowment to constitute the charity's major financial risk.
 This is mitigated by retaining expert investment managers and having a diversified investment portfolio.
+The trustees manage the permanent endowment on a total return basis, having obtained an Order from the Charity Commission.
+The trustees consider that the use of a total return approach helps stabilise the resources available for grant making, thereby facilitating longer term grants and a more stable number of scholarship awards.

-The operational risk from ineffective research and student grant awards that are ineffective in advancing knowledge and practice to the benefit of those suffering from Alzheimer's disease and related conditions is managed by firstly retaining trustees of sufficient skill and expertise to Chair our Scientific and Scholarship Sub Committees and secondly through the quality of the institutions and people who we support.
+The operational risk from ineffective research and student grant awards that are ineffective in the advancing knowledge and practice to the benefit of those suffering from Alzheimer's disease and related conditions is managed by firstly retaining trustees of sufficient skill and expertise to chair our Scientific and Scholarship Sub Committees and secondly through the quality of the institutions and people who we support.
 The process of reporting and review assists us, and those we support, in keeping track of how research and knowledge is developing.
 This review process retains our focus on the public benefit derived from our funding of their work.